briansunter/logseq-plugin-gpt3-openai/README.md

 - [LogSeq](https://logseq.com/) - Privacy-first, open-source knowledge base that works on top of local plain-text Markdown and Org-mode files.
 - [Vite](https://vitejs.dev/) - Next Generation Frontend Tooling

+## Contributing <a name = "contributing"></a>

+Do you have a bug or idea?
+I would love to hear from you!
+[Open a Github issue here.](https://github.com/briansunter/logseq-plugin-gpt3-openai/issues/new)

+PRs welcome.
+[Open an issue](https://github.com/briansunter/logseq-plugin-gpt3-openai/issues/new) to discuss first if possible.
 ## Authors <a name = "authors"></a>

 - [@briansunter](https://github.com/briansunter) - Author